1976 Alfa Romeo GT Junior 1600

 It was styled in just two months by a virtually unknown 22-year-old who worked on it in the evenings during his national service.
 That man was Giorgetto Giugiaro, on contract to Bertone, who went on to become one of the most famous car designers of all time.
 The balance of glass and metal, soft curves and sharp edges broke new ground in car design and proved highly influential.
 Rightly regarded as an all-time classic, the Giulia Coupe was to remain in production very little altered until 1976.

 The 1600 GT Junior came out in 1972 and was intended to plug the gap between the 1300 GT and the 2000 GTV.
-It was powered by a quick-revving 1,570cc twin-cam four that produced 110bhp and 115lb/ft of torque and gave it a top speed of 115mph.
+It was powered by a quick-revving 1,570cc twin-cam four that produced 110bhp and 115lb/ft and gave it a top speed of 115mph.
 The underpinnings were taken straight from the new Giulia Ti sporting saloon, sharing the same five-speed manual gearbox, independent front suspension, coil-sprung live rear axle and all-round disc brakes.
-Overall, it made for a delightful package that offered a seductive blend of performance, handling and style.
+It all added up to a delightful package that offered a seductive blend of performance, handling and style.

 For more information contact James on 07970 309907 or email [email protected]